Lords of the Fallen Best Class: Stats, Comparison & Tips

 • The nine classes are ranked in accordance with their worth.

-• Best one is Paristan, as it has the perfect points allocation and a variety of weapons.
+• The best one is Paristan, as it has the perfect points allocation and a variety of weapons.

-• Hallowed Knight is also the best choice as it is an excellent, well-rounded class.
+• Hallowed Knight is also a great choice as it is an excellent, well-rounded class.

 Best Classes In Lords of the Fallen